sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 # Introduction to User Interface (Layout) Testing with Selenium Automation Bundle

-Selenium Automation Bundle provides a simple way to test a web application's user interface.
-You only need to take screenshots of the initial layout after it was tested (read: you need to verify that the basic application's layouts looks fine and functions correctly).
-After that, when the UI changes, you need to run the same UI tests again.
+Selenium Automation Bundle provides a simple way to test a web application's user interface (UI).
+To test the UI, your first step is to take screenshots of the initial application layout (the initial layout must function properly and look fine).
+The second step would be to run the same UI tests again _after_ the UI has changes (for example, the front-end developers modified the CSS rules).

-When running your UI tests after the layouts were modified, the bundle will take new screenshots of the application's layouts, compare the old and new screenshots, create new images with highlighted differences between them, and attach them to the report.
-Finally, your task is to generate a report and visually validate what has changed, and report bugs if any.
+When running your UI tests after the layout modifications, the bundle will take _new_ screenshots, compare the _initial_ and _new_ screenshots, and create new images with highlighted differences between them.
+Finally, your task is to view the report with attached screenshots, visually validate what has changed, and report bugs if any.

-You can also consult the [detailed guide] for more details about testing the user interface.
-In this short guide, you'll run the demo UI test to get the feeling how it works with the bundle.
+You can also consult the [UI Testing Concept] guide for more information about the general approach to testing the user interface.
+In this guide, you'll run the demo UI test to get the feeling how UI testing is done with the bundle.

 ## Demo User Interface Test

-> You may want to first read the [introduction] to writing tests or the [general guide].
+> You may want to first read the [introduction] or the [general guide] to writing tests with Selenium Automation Bundle.

-> To learn more about creating page objects and test classes, consult the [page object] and [test classes] sections in our general guide on testing.

-You'll run your first UI test.
-The demo files for UI testing are the following:
+You'll run the demo UI tests.
+The respective files for the demo UI tests are the following:

 * `UITestExample`, a test class located in `src/test/.../tests/ui/`;
 * `GooglePage`, a page object located in `src/main/.../seleniumbundle/pagemodel/`.

+If you want to learn in more details how the demo UI test class works, consult the [detailed UI testing guide].

 ### Change TestNG Configuration File to Run UI Test

 You need to change the settings in the `testng.xml` configuration file to run just the demo UI test.
-Open the `src/test/resources/testng.xml` file and replace the default configuration with the one below:
+Open the `src/test/resources/testng.xml` file and replace the default configuration with the configuration below:

 ```xml
 <!DOCTYPE suite SYSTEM "http://testng.org/testng-1.0.dtd" >